-You may have seen them, those pet stores in the mall and in strip malls.
+You may have seen them, those pet stores in the mall and strip malls.
+Pet store puppies are adorable!

 Some of the puppies may even look sickly and desperate to be ‘rescued’ from the pet store.
 They hang their head and look like they need to be fed.